f-k-s/zipToolsPy/README.md

 # zipToolsPy
-provides basic tools to read content from zip files
+A Matlab interface for the zipfile python module to provide basic tools to read content from zip files.

 ===== THIS IS A BETA VERSION AND UNDER DEVELOPMENT ======